brian-voter/brian-voter/README.md

 ### Welcome!

 Hi!
-I'm a software engineer from a computer science background coupled with full stack engineering experience looking for new opportunities!
+I'm a software engineer with a computer science background coupled with full stack engineering experience looking for new opportunities!

 With over a decade of programming experience, I have a genuine passion for building tools that people find helpful to their everyday lives.
 I've worked on a wide variety of projects including learning management software, game server plugins, recipe apps, and language learning tools.